luehrsenheinrich/wpm-citations/plugin/readme.txt

 == Installation ==
 = From within WordPress =

-1. Visit \'Plugins > Add New\'
+1. Visit 'Plugins > Add New'
-1. Search for \'Citations\'
+1. Search for 'Citations'
-1. Activate \'Citations\' from your Plugins page.
+1. Activate 'Citations' from your Plugins page.

 = Manually =

 1. Upload the `citations` folder to the `/wp-content/plugins/` directory
-1. Activate the \'Citations\' plugin through the \'Plugins\' menu in WordPress
+1. Activate the 'Citations' plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
 1. The Bibliography Block